ethereumclassic/ethereumclassic.github.io/content/knowledge/future/index.en.md

 ### The Merge

-Etheruem mainnet, although experiencing some minor delays, is looking increasingly close to completing thier migration away from Proof of Work to Proof of Stake, know as _The Merge_.
+Etheruem mainnet, although experiencing some minor delays, is looking increasingly close to completing thier migration away from Proof of Work to Proof of Stake, known as _The Merge_.
 For Ethereum Classic this will be an extremely relevant event, as it seems likely newly evicted GPU miners will be looking towrads other chains to mine, and Ethereum Classic is an obvious choice.

 The migration of miners from ETC to ETH is likely bring a new wave of interest to the Ethereum Classic ecosystem, will increase the security of the network, and is very likely to accellarate adoption and network value.